digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ## Definition
 # Functional Model

-A **functional model**  is a diagram that represents a system's functions, illustrating the actions the system can perform and how these actions flow within the system.
+A **functional model**  is a diagram that represents a system's functions, illustrating the actions the system can perform and how these actions operate/flow/behave within the system.

 ---